 - Failure to remain seated

 - Refusing to obey the driver

 - Fighting or scuffling on the bus or at the bus stop

 - Profanity

-- Throwing objects out of or on the bus

-- Hanging out the window

-- Spitting on another person or out the window

-- Creating a nuisance

-- Vandalism

-- Illegal use or possession of a controlled substance

-- Any conduct prejudicial to the maintenance of good order and safety

-- No food, gum, or drinks on the bus.
+- Throwing objects out of or on the bus - Hanging out the window - Spitting on another person or out the window - Creating a nuisance - Vandalism - Illegal use or possession of a controlled substance - Any conduct prejudicial to the maintenance of good order and safety - Consuming or accessing food, gum, or drinks on the bus.

 1st Offense The student will be given a warning or if the action is severe, a suspension of bus riding privileges will occur.
-Parent/legal guardian will be notified by call and/or letter.
+Parent/Legal Guardian will be notified by phone and/or letter.
 2nd Offense Assigned seats and/or conference with an administrator.
-Parents will be notified by letter or phone.
-3rd Offense Three days of suspension will occur from the bus riding privileges.
-Parents will be notified by letter or phone.
-4th Offense Off the bus up to 30 days or longer to be determined by the administration.
-Parents will be notified by letter or phone.
+Parents will be notified by phone and/or letter.
+3rd Offense Up to three days of suspension from bus riding privileges.
+Parents will be notified by phone and/or letter.
+4th Offense Suspension from bus privileges up to 30 days or longer, to be determined by the administration.
+Parents will be notified by phone and/or letter.

 During the suspension of bus privileges it shall be the parents/guardians responsibility to provide transportation to and from school.
 SUSPENSION of bus privileges does not provide for an excused absence.
-If a student has bus suspension during the school year, they will be prohibited from going on field trips.
+If a student has a bus suspension during the school year, they may be prohibited from going on field trips.